alexnimo/Nimo-Awesome_repo/README.md

           <li>tornado - anonymously reverse shell over onion network using hidden services without portfortwarding: https://github.com/samet-g/tornado</li>
           <li>bore - a modern, simple TCP tunnel in Rust that exposes local ports to a remote server, bypassing standard NAT connection firewalls: https://github.com/ekzhang/bore</li>
           <li>Outline - lets anyone create, run, and share access to their own VPN.
 Outline is designed to be resistant to blocking.: https://getoutline.org/</li>
+          <li>RedGuard - provide a better C2 channel hiding solution for the red team, that provides the flow control for the C2 channel, blocks the "malicious" analysis traffic, and better completes the entire attack task: https://github.com/wikiZ/RedGuard</li>
+          <li>RedWarden - was created to solve the problem of IR/AV/EDRs/Sandboxes evasion on the C2 redirector layer.
+It's intended to supersede classical Apache2 + mod_rewrite setups used for that purpose: https://github.com/mgeeky/RedWarden</li>
           </p3>
         </span>
  </ul>